 The time zone for the islands is -6 hrs GMT, 1 hour behind Ecuador's mainland which is -5 hrs GMT.

 The US dollar is the currency of Ecuador and the Galapagos Islands.
 You are requested to bring with you clean dollars bills.
 Having plenty of 1 dollar bills is useful for gratuities and small purchases.

 Visa and MasterCard are the most widely accepted credit cards in Ecuador.
 You might find some merchants add a cheeky 4-10% add-on, claimed to be to cover the value of the bank transaction.

 What are the health considerations when travelling there?

 No immunisations are necessary to travel here.
 You should not expect modern hospital facilities in the Galapagos Islands.
 Puerto Ayora and Puerto Baquerizo have small hospitals and pharmacy-type shops.
 So be sure to bring your own medicine if necessary and ensure you have adequate and appropriate insurance.

-Only bottled water, other than that served on the Galapagos diving cruises, should be consumed.
+Only bottled water, other than that served on the diving cruises, should be consumed.
 You might also want to avoid eating uncooked or unpeeled products, particularly uncooked clams and other seafood.